raybishun/selfstudy/ci_cd/jenkins/04_Using_the_Snippet_Generator_to_Populate_our_Pipeline_Script_CleanUp_and_Checkout_Stages.md

-# Using the Snippet Generator to Populate our Pipeline Script
+# Using the Snippet Generator to Populate our Pipeline Script CleanUp and Checkout Stages

 ### Generate snippet for our 'CleanUp Stage'
 1. http://localhost:8181/